lozjackson/SP-AutoComplete/README.md

 		Default: window.location.hostname

 	@param (String) WebURL
-		This is the site that hosts the list specified by ACListName.
+		This is the site that hosts the list specified by ListName.
 		Default: Http + "://" + HostName + '/' + ListSite;